2010 Winter Paralympics opening ceremony: Entry of the Paralympic Flag

 The flag was carried into the stadium.
 It was then transferred to members of the Canadian Forces' Soldier On program: Sgt.
 Karen McCoy, and Master Cpl.
 Mike Trauner, who then raised the flag.

 Paralympic Oaths

 Canadian ice sledge hockey player Herve Lord took the athlete's oath as a representative of each of the participating Paralympic competitors.
 Canadian curling official Linda Kirton took the official's oath on behalf of each officiating Paralympic referee or other official.

 Lighting of the Cauldron

-The final torch bearer was 15-year-old snowboarder Zach Beaumont, who is an amputee.
+The final torch bearer was 15-year-old snowboarder Zachary Beaumont, who is an amputee.
+He died in 2025.